 There are quite a few options, but the most popular 3 for foreigners are:

 Individual Entrepreneur (IE) With Small Business Status (1% Tax rate)

-- 1% to 3% tax on gross turnover, depending on total turnover.
-(For Georgian legal residents, you can pay a voluntary contribution of 2%+2% towards pensions)
+- 1% to 3% tax on gross turnover, depending on total turnover (for Georgian permanent residents or citizens that are self-employed, contribution of 4% towards their pension fund is voluntary).

-- VAT of 18% if your VAT taxable turnover exceeds 100,000 GEL in any 12 month period.
+- VAT of 18% if your VATable turnover exceeds 100,000 GEL in any 12 month period.
 Read More About VAT.
-Below 100,000 GEL you may voluntarily register to avoid reverse VAT on business purchases.
+Below 100,000 GEL you may voluntarily register to avoid reverse VAT on international service purchases.

-- You are the sole director (individual) of the business.
-Though you can have employees.
+- You are the sole operator (individual) of the business (you can still have employees).

 Natural Person / Employee / IE Without Special Status

-By default, if you fail to register a business type, you will likely be classified as a natural person and taxed at 20% flat on gross income, as any regular employee would be in Georgia.
+By default, if you fail to register a business type, you will likely be classified as a natural person and taxed at 20% flat on taxable income, as any individual would be in Georgia.